 A model's melee range is considered the longest melee range of its melee weapons.
 Additionally, each individual weapon can be used to attack only targets within its own range.
-For example, the Ogrun Bokur has two melee weapons: its Polearm has a range of 2" and its Shield has a range of 0.5".
-The Ogrun Bokur's melee range is 2" because that is the longest range of its melee weapons, but it cannot attack targets with the Shield that are beyond its range of 0.5".
-A model's melee range is limited to its front arc.
+For example, a Totem Hunter has two melee weapons: Kelkax has a range of 2", and the Spiked Buckler has a range of 0.5".
+The Totem Hunter's melee range is 2" because that is the longest range of its melee weapons, but it cannot attack targets with the Spiked Buckler that are beyond the Buckler's range of 0.5".